-Steve received his degree in music composition from Carnegie Mellon University.
+Degree in music composition from Carnegie Mellon University.
 He also attended the the University of Pittsburgh to study electronic music.
 He moonlighted as a theater composer (yes, it’s true) and was given the baton as the first music director for the Pittsburgh Public Theater.
-He worked with Leonard (Dr. Spock) Nimoy, and many of actors and directors creating scores for Shakespeare’s Twelfth Night and Henry V, One Flew Over the Cookoos Nest.
+He worked with Leonard (Dr. Spock) Nimoy, and many of actors and directors creating scores for Shakespeare’s Twelfth Night and Henry V, One Flew Over the Cookoo’s Nest.
 In the summers he assistant taught electronic music and the physics of sound at the Aspen Music Festival and Audio Institute.

-Steve performed and was a founding member of the acclaimed band, The Electronic Art Ensemble.
-They performed in Central Park, Washington Square Park, Carnegie Hall and toured the the US and Canada.
-The New York Times called there concerts, “virtuoso performances”.
-Bob Moog said they were, “virtuoso sonic sculptors”.
+Steve performed and was a founding member of the acclaimed synth band, The Electronic Art Ensemble (EAE).
+They performed all over NYC including Central Park, Washington Square Park, Carnegie Hall, The Kitchen and toured the the US and Canada.
+The New York Times said their concerts were, “virtuoso performances”.
+Bob Moog said the members of EAE were, “virtuoso sonic sculptors”.

-Steve hand built his first electronic music studio, Patchworks, with materials “recycled” from dumpsters and purchased at Canal Street’s secondhand industrial electronics stores and soon composed national spots, jingles and created synth sound design for national brands like : VW, Nozema, ATT, ADT and Ford using his Buchla and Fairlight.
+Steve designed his first electronic music studio, Patchworks, with materials “recycled” from dumpsters and electronics purchased at Canal Street’s secondhand industrial electronics stores and soon composed national spots, jingles and created synth sound design for national brands deploying his Buchla and Fairlight CMI.

-His next boutique studio, Oasis Music, was designed by acclaimed studio architect John Storyk.
-John built Jimi Hendrix's Electric Lady Studio.
-No more scrounging.
+His next studio, Oasis Music, was designed by acclaimed studio architect John Storyk famous for designing Jimi Hendrix's Electric Lady Studio.
 This time around they did it right!

-Outta nowhere came kids television: Reading Rainbow -with the first all electronic kids TV theme song featuring, of course, the Buchla!
-This iconic song is loved by millions.
-Then came other national shows: Shining Time Station, After School Specials, The Puzzleplace and Mumfie.
+He created original scores for 165 episodes for PBS’s Reading Rainbow which featured the first all electronic kids theme song.
+Then came more national shows: Shining Time Station, ABC After School Specials, The Puzzleplace and Mumfie.
 Steve was the music director for all of them and eventually created songs and scores for over 350 TV episodes contributing to their winning more than 100 awards including EMMYs and Peabobys.
 He also scored films for HBO and even created the theme music for Lifetime Movies and Dr. Ruth’s show… crazy!

 He has been nominated and won many awards including NY Film Festival Gold, and EMMYs.